 The following guidelines describe the necessary components of acceptable evidence required to establish a qualifying disability and the applicant’s current need for testing accommodations.
 It is the applicant’s responsibility to submit documentation that complies with these guidelines.
-Submit documentation to firstname.lastname@example.org at least 30 days before planning to test.
+Submit documentation to email@example.com at least 30 days prior to applying to sit for an exam and/or scheduling an appointment.

 A. Provide a Personal Statement.